lhcb/starterkit-lessons/_episodes/06a-perf.md

 * Using globals.
 Don't.
 * Forgetting `const`.
 This should be used for every interface, and in C++11, is an indication of multithread safety.
 * Custom memory management inside a framework (like Gaudi) that does that for you.
 This can be made into a more general rule: if a framework provides something, use it.
 Then the framework can be upgraded, and your code will receive the benefits.
 * Try to support and use pass by reference and move semantics.
-This allows you to avoid copying large data strutures many times.
+This allows you to avoid copying large data structures many times.
 * Using `iterator++` instead of `++iterator`, the first is often making a copy wastefully.
 * Forgetting to use noexcept if you can't throw an exception; this can allow the compiler to do more optimization for you.